 model: representation of the entities of a system, including their relationships and dependencies, using an established set of rules and concepts:

+authoritative model: an instance of an ENI model that is authoritative and in use (from ENI-0019v411_ENI_Modelsv401)

+NOTE 1: Only one authoritative info model may be in use at any single time.

+authoritative data model: an instance of an ENI data model that is authoritative and in use (from ENI-0019v411_ENI_Modelsv401)

+authoritative info model: an instance of an ENI info model that is authoritative and in use (from ENI-0019v411_ENI_Modelsv401)

+bag-of-words model: model which represents text data as a collection of words, regardless of the order of words(ENI-0025_Int_Policy_procesv0022)

+NOTE: The bag-of-words model can determine the important words in the text by counting the number of occurrences of each word in the text data.

+behaviour: way in which a set of objects function (ENI-0019v411_ENI_Modelsv401)

+NOTE 2: This includes how the object reacts in a particular situation given one or more events.

 data model: representation of concepts of interest to an environment in a form that is dependent on data repository, data definition language, query language, implementation language, and/or protocol

 NOTE 1: This definition is taken from ETSI GS ENI 019 [i.21].